Your Comprehensive Guide to DUI Convictions in California

 Some drivers are unaware that drunk driving convictions transfer from state to state.
 Therefore, if you get a misdemeanor DUI conviction in CA, you will have that on your criminal and driving records in other states and vice versa.

-If you receive a drunk driving conviction, you need to work through your DUI charge in California before getting a license in another state.
+If you receive a drunk driving conviction, you must work through your California DUI charge before getting a license in another state.
 If you have prior alcohol-related offenses, consulting DUI and DWI attorneys can help you understand your rights and responsibilities to the Department of Motor Vehicles (DMV) and the state.

 How Long Do Drunk Driving Convictions Stay on Your Driving Record?